Sylvia Fowles: Overseas

-USA basketball
+National team career

 Fowles was a member of the team representing the US at the 2005 World University Games Team in Izmir, Turkey.
 In the game against China, she led her team in scoring with 23 points.
 In the semi-final against Russia, she led the team with 25 points, helping the team win 118–67.
 Fowles averaged 15.0 points per game, and 7.3 rebounds, both team highs, and helped the team to a 7–0 record, resulting in a gold medal at the event.

 Fowles is a member of the United States women's national basketball team and she earned a gold medal at the 2008 Summer Olympics.

 Fowles was again invited to the USA Basketball Women's National Team training camp in the fall of 2009.
 The team selected to play for the 2010 FIBA World Championship and the 2012 Olympics is usually chosen from these participants.
 At the conclusion of the training camp, the team traveled to Ekaterinburg, Russia, where they competed in the 2009 UMMC Ekaterinburg International Invitational.

 Fowles was named as one of the National team members to represent the USA Basketball team in the WNBA versus USA Basketball.
 This game replaces the normal WNBA All-Star game with WNBA All-Stars versus USA Basketball, as part of the preparation for the FIBA World Championship for Women to be held in the Czech Republic during September and October 2010.

 In 2010, Fowles was named to the national team which competed in the World Championships in Ostrava, and Karlovy Vary, Czech Republic.
 The team won all nine games to win the gold medal.
 They held all opponents to no more than 75 points, while scoring in triple digits four times.
 The win against Australia by eight points was the only game with a single digit margin of victory.
 Fowles averaged 8.9 points per game over the course of the tournament.

 Fowles was one of 21 finalists for the U.S. Women's Olympic Basketball Team Roster.
 The 20 professional women's basketball players, plus one collegiate player (Brittney Griner), were selected by the USA Basketball Women's National Team Player Selection Committee to compete for the final roster which would represent the US at the 2012 Summer Olympics in London, where the USA victory brought Fowles her second Olympic gold medal.

 Fowles also played with Team USA for the 2016 Summer Olympics in Rio, and won her third gold medal as USA beat Spain 101–72.

 On June 21, 2021, Fowles was named to her fourth Olympic roster for Team USA for the 2020 Summer Olympics.
 She and Team USA went on to win the gold medal in the tournament (Fowles' fourth gold), defeating Japan 90–75 in the final.

+Coaching career

+On December 22, 2025, Fowles was announced as an Assistant Coach of the Portland Fire.